8cH9azbsFifZ/codec/README.txt

 --------

 1/ c2enc encodes a file of speech sample to a file of encoded bits.
-One bit is stored in the LSB or each byte.
+One bit is stored in the LSB of each byte.
+Note this is unpacked, i.e. 51 bits/frame consumes 51 bytes/frame on disk.

 2/ c2dec decodes a file of bits to a file of speech samples.